UP-RS-ESP/vacon.github.io/_posts/2023-05-15-TLS-Registration-Campus-Golm_Luis-Kremer.md

 ## Data preparation

 Each TLS scan consists of about 10 million data points.
 Processing such a large amount of data has a significant impact on the computation time.
-Therefore, each scan was subject to the following preprocessing steps prior to analysis:
+Therefore, each scan was subject to the following pre-processing steps prior to analysis:

 **1. Subsampling to 10 centimeters**